 To my sisters across Africa, LifeBank is my labor of love for you.
 I want to make sure that should you choose to have a baby, you will survive childbirth, and to guarantee good health for you and your family!
 Because you deserve life and you deserve good health!
 Happy #IWD2020 ❤️ pic.twitter.com/nKjg67bOgG— Temie Giwa-Tubosun (@temite) March 8, 2020

 In short, while stories are not necessarily factual (but they should), they settle in our mind and subconscious better than data.
 Stories evoke emotions, data don't.
-But we can use data to tell stories (to evoke emotions).
+But the best stories are data-backed stories.

 2. Raising money is easier with a powerful board of directors

-Unlike what investors would have us believe, most of them—especially early-stage investors—cut founders cheques with their gut.
+Unlike what investors would have us believe, most of them—especially early-stage investors—invest in founders with their gut.
 The data and justification for investing in one startup rather than the others are usually after the fact.

 Also, by courting George Shultz, a former American Secretary of States, early in 2011, Elizabeth was able to recruit many power brokers, including Henry Kissinger, William Perry, and Gary Roughead, as advisors and directors.

-Although the eclectic collection of the investors and directors failed to ensure corporate governance—they were swayed by her story, an entrepreneur open to equity investment would kill to have such support.
+Although the eclectic collection of the investors and directors failed to ensure corporate governance—they were swayed by her story.
+Many entrepreneurs open to equity investment would kill to have such a support system.

 For most entrepreneurs, pre-seed funding is considered a validation of their idea.
 As a co-founder of a fantasy sports platform told benjamindada.com, "We were glad to receive the $5,000 investment from our first angel investor.
 It confirmed to us that we were not crazy—and if we were, we weren't the only ones".